 Oregon and Vermont fund all or most “medically necessary” abortions.
 The District of Columbia, Colorado, and New Hampshire have a life endangerment, rape, and incest clause.
 In Alaska, New Jersey, and New Mexico, abortions are allowed up until birth with the states picking up the cost for all or most “medically necessary” abortions.

 Ironically, New Jersey lawmakers recently introduced a bill to prevent the slaughter of pregnant cows.

 If the people of Georgia have their way, Governor Kemp will sign HB481, and a rejoicing will reverberate across those states that choose life.
 And Alyssa Milano will fight again another day.
 Perhaps we’ll see her next pushing for HB 604 – the Testicular Bill of Rights, introduced by Georgia state Representative Dar’Shun Kendrick.
 That would make it an “aggravated assault” for a man to let fly without a condom.
-Sounds like it would be right up her alley.We value your comments!
-Please weigh in on our comment section below.
+Sounds like it would be right up her alley.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com